 Why Traditional HVAC Systems Are Incompatible

-You can indeed install a ductless system for an aging house.
-In fact, it’s more doable than installing a conventional HVAC system.
-Housing units constructed in the 1970s and prior have the AC and gas furnace stored in the basement.
-There are a series of ducts in the walls that shuttle the air or heat into the individual rooms.
-If you were to install a new and conventional HVAC unit, the entire ventilation and duct network would have to be torn down and refitted.
-That means tearing down the walls to access the ducts.
-It’s inefficient and pricey.
+You can indeed install a ductless system for an older building.
+In fact, it’s a better solution than installing a conventional HVAC unit.
+Residences that were constructed in the 1970s and before have air conditioning and furnace units stored in the basement.
+These systems have a network of pipes stored behind the walls that cycle air into the individual rooms.
+If you were to install a traditional HVAC system, the entire pipe and duct system would have to be torn down and replaced.
+Since they’re located behind the walls, part of the walls would have to be torn down as well.

 Why Ductless Systems Are the Way to Go

 With ductless cooling and heating systems, no ductwork is required.
 There’s no need to access the ducts behind the walls.
 Ductless units are also more energy efficient.
 This is a huge plus given that older residences tend to be less energy sufficient due to poor insulation.
 In addition, ductless systems also enable temperature adjustment in each individual room.
 This has made the system the air conditioning unit of choice for older facilities like historical inns and bed and breakfasts.

 We Install Ductless Air Conditioning Systems in Puyallup

 We install ductless HVAC systems for residences, apartments, and facilities in Puyallup.
 Contact WestCoast Heating & Air for an assessment of your current system.
 We’ll determine what kind of maintenance, upgrade, or replacement is in order.
 Ductless air conditioning is an excellent addition to older homes; they provide a modern convenience without taking away from the visual old-style charm.

 Serving Puyallup, Sumner, Orting, Graham, Bonney Lake, Tacoma, Pierce County, Parkland, Waller & Summit